Order Commencement Photos - follow these steps to view them online:

 UNH Law rents White Park for the day so you and your guests are free to park in the White Park lot.

 Handicapped parking spaces are available in front of the Rines Building and behind the F. Dane Buck, Jr. Building.
 In addition, there will be designated handicapped spots along the fence by the White Park entrance at the corner of White and Washington Streets.

 Professional photographers will be documenting your commencement ceremony.
 They will be taking photos of the class, of graduates receiving diplomas, and of you and your family (if desired), as well as numerous candids.
-Please check back here for information about how to view and purchase your photos online.
+CLICK HERE FOR MORE INFORMATION

 This service enables all students to have a photograph of their graduation.
 We ask that your families remain in their seats until your name is announced.
 There will be designated locations in the front of the tent for family members to take photos during the ceremony.